RemiKhellaf/remikhellaf.github.io/_teaching/mva_pgm.md

 ---
 [Course content here](https://lmbp.uca.fr/~latouche/mva/IntroductiontoProbabilisticGraphicalModelsMVA.html)

-First semester of the 2023-2024 academic year.
+First semesters of the 2023 and 2024 academic years.
 Teaching Assistant of the class taught by Pierre Latouche and Pierre-Alexandre Mattei to M2 students of the MVA Master at ENS Paris Saclay.
 The course covers the basis of graphical models and their applications in Latent Variable Models.